scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    Screenshot of MyGroceryTour website with an optimal shopping journey using the generalized travelling salesman algorithm. :label:`circuit`

-An :math:`F_1` statistics maximization algorithm [NCLC12]_ (see the Statistics section), based on dynamic programming, was used to achieve objective (i), which will be of major interest to retailers and distributors.
+An :math:`F_1` statistics maximization algorithm [NCLC12]_ (see the Statistics section), based on dynamic programming, was used to achieve the objective (i), which will be of major interest to retailers and distributors.
-A deep learning method [GBC16]_, based on Recurrent Neuron Networks (RNN) and Convolutional Neuron Network (CNN), and both implemented using the TensorFlow library [HLYX18]_, were used to achieve objective (ii).
+A deep learning method [GBC16]_, based on Recurrent Neuron Networks (RNN) and Convolutional Neuron Network (CNN), both implemented using the TensorFlow library [HLYX18]_, was used to achieve the objective (ii).
 Those implementations can provide significant benefits to consumers.

 The problem can be reformulated as a binary prediction task.
-Given a consumer, the history of their previous purchases and a product with their price history, predict whether or not the given product will be included in the grocery list of the consumer.
+Given a consumer, the history of his/her previous purchases and a product with its price history, predict whether or not the given product will be included in the grocery list of the consumer.
-Our approach adapted a variety of generative models to existing data, i.e., first-level models, and to use the internal representations of these models as features of the second-level models.
+Our approach adapted a generative model to process the existing data, i.e., first-level models, and to use the internal representations of these models as features of the second-level models.
-RNNs and CNNs were used at the first learning level and forward propagation neural networks (Feed-forward NN) was applied at the second learning level.
+RNNs and CNNs were used at the first learning level and forward propagation neural networks (Feed-forward NN) was used at the second learning level.

-Depending on the user :math:`u` and the user purchase history (:math:`shop_{t-h:t}`, :math:`h > 0`), we predict the probability that a product :math:`i` is included in the current shopping basket :math:`_{t+1}` of :math:`u`.
+Thus depending on the user :math:`u` and the user's purchase history (:math:`shop_{t-h:t}`, :math:`h > 0`), we predict the probability that a product :math:`i` is included in the current shopping basket :math:`_{t+1}` of :math:`u`.

 Dataset
 -------

-In this section we discuss the details of synthetic and real datasets, the latter obtained from `MyGroceryTour`.
+In this section, we discuss the details of synthetic and real datasets, the latter obtained from our website `MyGroceryTour.com`.
-The importance of the feature is very crucial to perform the prediction of the model developed.

 Features
 ========

-For the project, we consider only the significant features, such as `distance`, `special` rate, `products`, and `store`.
+For the project, we considered only the features we found to be significant, such as `distance`, `special` rate, `products`, and `store`.
-All features, we used, are described as follows:
+All features, we used, are described below:

 - **user\_id**: the user ID.
 We anonymized all data used in our study. :math:`user\_id \in \underbrace{\{1 \cdots 374\}}_{\text{reals}} \cup \underbrace{\{375 \cdots 1374\}}_{\text{generated}}`
 - **order\_id**: unique number of the basket. :math:`order\_id \in \mathbb{Z}`
 - **store\_id**: unique number of the store. :math:`store\_id \in \{1 \cdots 10\}`
 - **distance**: distance to the store. :math:`distance \in \mathbb{R}^+`
-- **product\_id**: unique number of the product. :math:`product\_id = 46 000`
+- **product\_id**: unique number of the product. :math:`product\_id = 49,684`
 - **category\_id**: unique category number for a product. :math:`category\_id \in \{1 \cdots 24\}`
 - **reorder**: the reorder is equal to 1 if this product has been ordered by this user in the past, 0 else. :math:`reorders \in \{0,1\}`
 - **special**: discount percentage applied to the product price at the time of purchase. :math:`special \in \{[0\%,15\%[, [15\%,30\%[, [30\%,50\%[, [50\%,100\%[\}`